 - 14 Bringing It All Together

 Student loan forbearance is tempting during residency and fellowship.
 What’s the harm in delaying payments when finances are tight?
+Maybe you tell yourself you’re going to start off with forbearance just to get “caught up”.
 It’ll be easy to make up on the back end when the big bucks start to come in.
 After all, student loans are “good debts”.
 Many young physicians use logic like this to justify entering into forbearance during training.
 But they’re failing to figure up the true cost of this decision!

 Forbearance sets off a number of negative triggers with opaque costs.
-Collectively these negative side effects make forbearance a terrible idea for anyone with the means to make payments.
+Collectively these negative side effects make forbearance a terrible idea for anyone with the ability (not the desire) to make payments.

 Wrong Repayment Plan

 With so many options on the table, this is bound to happen.
-You have PAYE, RePAYE, IBR, new IBR, 10 year standard, graduated, extended graduated… and several others.
+You have PAYE, RePAYE, IBR, new IBR, ICR, 10 year standard, graduated, extended graduated.